Outreach & News

 Frequently Asked Questions

 A: The North Kings GSA will develop and implement a groundwater sustainability plan in coordination with the public, landowners, well owners, agencies and other stakeholders.
+To guide outreach activities aimed to build broad community awareness of SGMA and encourage active participation during plan development process by the public and stakeholder, the North Kings GSA Board of Directors has adopted and implemented a Public Outreach Plan For more information about this plan and related documents, visit the Groundwater Sustainability Plan page of this website.
 To be kept up to date with planning activities for this region, join our Interested Parties Database.
 You are also invited to attend and participate at the monthly meetings of the North Kings GSA Board of Directors and its Advisory Committee.

 Q: What is the Sustainable Groundwater Management Act (SGMA)?

 A: The Sustainable Groundwater Management Act was passed in 2014 by the State legislature to mandate sustainable groundwater management in portions of California determined to be a medium- or high-priority to overdraft.
 Click HERE for more information.

 Q: Who is responsible for managing groundwater supplies under the Act?

 A: The State legislature developed the Act with the intent for sustainable groundwater management by local and regional agencies, with oversight by the state.
 Local public agencies eligible to function as a GSA as those with “water supply, water management, or land use responsibilities within a groundwater basin California Water Code Section 10721(n).”

 Q: What is the North Kings Groundwater Sustainability Agency (GSA)?